YogeshJadhav18/PLUM/README.md

 ### Problem Statement
 The application addresses the challenge of information overload in health news by:
+Problem Statement

+**Health-related information is rapidly growing online, which causes:**

+**Users struggle to read full complex medical news**

+**Technical jargon increases confusion**

+**Lack of time leads to misinformation or skipped reading**

+ Our application solves this by:
-1. **Curating** health news articles from various sources
+✔ Fetching curated health news articles
-2. **Summarizing** complex articles into digestible 2-line TL;DRs with 3 key takeaways
-3. **Simplifying** technical content into friendly, accessible language for general audiences
-4. **Organizing** summaries into a paginated, refreshable feed
+✔ Summarizing each article into a 2-line TL;DR
+✔ Providing 3 bullet key takeaways for quick learning ✔ Rewriting articles into simple, reader-friendly language ✔ Displaying everything in a clean paginated digest

 ### Assumptions Made
-- Articles are provided via mock data (can be extended to RSS feeds or API)
+- Using mock article data
+- Focus on health topics
-- AI summarization focuses on health-related content
+- AI summaries must remain factual
-- Users prefer concise summaries over full articles
-- Simplified rewrites target high school reading level
 - Mobile-first responsive design for accessibility

-## 🤖 AI Prompts & Iterations
+## AI Prompts & Iterations

 ### Initial Prompts